tydaeus/notes/c_sharp/nuget.md

 ## Creating Legacy Nuget Packages
 In ideal circumstances, nupkgs should be created through Visual Studio as part of the development process.
 However, it may be necessary at times to package a legacy 3rd-party dll as a nupkg.

-1. Create a folder structure with the desired package name, ideally in nuget name.version format; this structure must have at minimum a `lib` subdir containing the dll(s) for the package; if supported framework(s) is known, the dll(s) need to be nested in subirs indicating supported version (e.g. `net30`, `net45`)
+1. Create a folder structure with the desired package name, ideally in nuget name.version format; this structure must have at minimum a `lib` subdir containing the dll(s) for the package; if supported framework(s) is known, the dll(s) need to be nested in subirs indicating supported version (e.g. `net30`, `net45`).
+    ``` Plaintext
+    MyPackage.1.2.3
+      lib
+        MyPackage.dll
+    ```
-2. Create a .nuspec file for the package; `nuget spec <package-name>` will create a basic nuspec specified name, everything else needs to be manually filled (`nuget spec` on its own will create a generic .nuspec)
+2. Create a .nuspec file for the package; `nuget spec <package-name>` will create a basic nuspec specified name, everything else needs to be manually filled (`nuget spec` on its own will create a generic .nuspec).
+Most of the content fields can be omitted, but the following are likely required:
+    * id
+    * version
+    * authors
+    * requireLicenseAcceptance
+    * description
 3. `nuget pack <nuspec file>` will populate the remainder of the structure and output the resulting .nupkg to PWD

 Visual Studio will not recognize nuget packages whose versioning doesn't match nuget standard version format -- e.g. version `1.2.1` will show up when browsing packages, but `1.2.1.1` will not.